Inevitabby/notes/amm1250/00 - Intro.md

 - Boundaries are imprecise, not scientifically defined.
 - Labels can lead to stereotypes.
 - Conventional views of generations are skewed towards the experience of the upper middle class.

+# Sex and Gender

+Sex: Biological

+Gender: Socially constructed

+## Sex Ratio

+**Sex Ratio**: Ratio between males and females in a society.
+- Natural sex ratio at birth is slightly biased towards males (103:106)

+> **Random Life Expectancy Facts**:
+> - Infant and child mortality rates higher for boys.
+> - Higher life expectancy at birth for infant girls.